jonasbn/perl-test-timer/README.md

     time_between( sub { sleep(2); }, 5, 10,
         'lower threshold of 5 seconds and upper threshold of 10 seconds');

+If the code executes faster than the lower threshold or exceeds the upper threshold, the test fails with the following diagnosic message

+    Test ran 2 seconds and did not execute within specified interval 5 - 10 seconds

+Or

+    Test ran 12 seconds and did not execute within specified interval 5 - 10 seconds

 # PRIVATE FUNCTIONS